axiomiety/pixfiltrator/README.md

 ![sample all bytes](https://github.com/axiomiety/pixfiltrator/blob/master/docs/sample_all_bytes.png "Sample")

 The last row contains meta-data about the file and the block.
-It consists of the current page number, the total number of pages, the SHA1 of the data on the pagea along with a fixed value (`0xdeadc0de`).
+It consists of the current page number, the total number of pages, the SHA1 of the data on the page along with a fixed value (`0xdeadc0de`).

 ### Host